 The NAVTEX signal

 NAVTEX signals, of 424 t0 518 kHz and at low power (1 kW by day and 1/3 kW by night), can be absorbed by the ground but much less so over the sea, a good conductor of radio waves.
 For these reasons, NAVTEX transmitters are always sited for optimum results in their service area.
-See the diagram on the NAVTEX page.
+See the diagram on the NAVTEX and why we need it page.